52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 All these settings can be changed later in the [administrative backend](09_02_sos_admin_interface.md).

 Below we expain the relevant settings for setting up an operational SOS server.
+Please note, we explain those field which are relevant for typical SOS setups in practice.
+Further, more specific fields are for expert use case or are specific to single projects.
+These additional fields should not be changed during the setup procedure.

 ###### Service Provider